ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 }
 ```

-As out vertical movement isn't dependant on the horizontal movement, the animation is overridden to the jumping state if there is no ground under the robot.
+As our vertical movement isn't dependant on the horizontal movement, the animation is overridden to the jumping state if there is no ground under the robot.

 The robot will now flip to the current direction and change its texture depending on movement.
 Look at that boy!